Fermi surface anisotropy in plasmonic metals increases the potential for efficient hot carrier extraction: Methods

 \subsection{Computational details}

-We perform electronic structure calculations using the open-source JDFTx software for density-functional theory in the plane wave basis.\cite{JDFTx} We use the Perdew-Burke-Ernzerhof generalized gradient approximation to the exchange correlation functional,\cite{PBE} with ultrasoft pseudopotentials at kinetic energy cutoffs of 20 Hartrees for the wavefunctions and 100 Hartrees for the charge density.\cite{GBRV} We optimize lattice parameters and internal geometries self-consistently for each material, and calculate phonons and electron-phonon coupling from first principles.
-Table~\ref{tab:params} lists the converged lattice parameters and meshes for Brillouin zone sampling.
+We perform electronic structure calculations using the open-source JDFTx software for density-functional theory in the plane wave basis.\cite{JDFTx} We use the Perdew-Burke-Ernzerhof generalized gradient approximation to the exchange correlation functional,\cite{PBE} with non-relativistic ultrasoft Garrity-Bennett-Rabe-Vanderbilt (GBRV) pseudopotentials at kinetic energy cutoffs of 20 Hartrees for the wavefunctions and 100 Hartrees for the charge density.\cite{GBRV} We optimize lattice parameters and internal geometries self-consistently for each material, and calculate phonons and electron-phonon coupling from first-principles.
+The converged lattice parameters have been compared with the corresponding experimental measurements in Table~\ref{tab:params}.
+We use a $k$-mesh of 12$\times$12$\times$2 for \PtCoO and 12$\times$12$\times$12 for \CrAlC, CoSn, and \YCoB.
+For our phonon calculations, we use a $q$-point sampling of 3$\times$3$\times$1 for \PtCoO, 3$\times$3$\times$2 for \CrAlC and 3$\times$3$\times$3 for CoSn and \YCoB.